ArenKDesai/Aren-s-Notes/graphics lec.md

 ### Phong Model
 You can make a good-looking hack of a mirror with:
 $r_\text{specular}=(\hat{e}\cdot \hat{r})^p$
-which are the amount of specular reflection, eye vector, reflection veco
+which are the amount of specular reflection, eye vector, reflection vector, and shininess property respectively.